sourcebots/volunteer-docs/content/essential-knowledge/inventory.md

 ## Adding items

-Tools for generating new part codes are provided in the 'Inventory' tab on the top of the page.
+Tools for generating new item codes are provided in the 'Inventory' tab on the top of the page.

-Once new part codes are generated, you should update the summary and location of the item.
+Once new item codes are generated, you should update the summary and location of the item.

 It's recommended that you print a label for things to better track them.
 If you have access to a more advanced label printer (like a [brother QL570][brother-ql570]), there are some barcode generation scripts available in the [barcode-gen GitHub repository][barcode-gen] which use the `brother-ql-create` script to automatically print labels.